-Within the input and output groups of radio buttons, selecting certain options will cause some options in the other box to be disabled.
+Within the Output File Format group of radio buttons, selecting certain options will cause some Output Encoding Rules options to be disabled.
 The Reset button at the top will re-enable all radio buttons and will show none of them selected.